evert/evert.github.com/_posts/2018/2018-07-16-bye-disqus-hello-webmention.md

 Web mentions.

 It also supports other networks, but Twitter is the only one I have setup.
-To see it in action, you can see a twitter follow on [this blogpost][8].
+To see it in action, you can see a bunch of twitter responses right below this article.

 What's missing?